souzatharsis/podcastfy/README.md

 - [CLI](usage/cli.md)

-Try [HuggingFace 🤗 space app](https://huggingface.co/spaces/thatupiso/Podcastfy.ai_demo) for a simple use case (URLs -> Audio).
-WARNING: This UI App was not as thoroughly tested as the Python package.
+Experience Podcastfy with our [HuggingFace](https://huggingface.co/spaces/thatupiso/Podcastfy.ai_demo) 🤗 Spaces app for a simple URL-to-Audio demo.
+(Note: This UI app is less extensively tested than the Python package.)

 ## Customization 🔧